 That plan may include setting up an installment agreement, working out an offer in compromise, or persuading the IRS to classify your account as “currently not collectible.”
 Though you may still see penalties, interest, fees or additional financial consequences with some of these options, they’re alternatives to facing the financial fallout from a tax lien or levy.

 If you can’t pay your tax debt in full, don’t ignore the situation.
 Respond immediately to any letter you receive from the IRS.
 Try to work out a payment plan if you can; it may allow you to avoid a federal tax lien or levy, although you’ll still likely face interest and possibly penalties.
-When filing your taxes, Credit Karma Tax® can help you complete and submit the form you need to apply for an installment agreement.

 If you do face a tax lien or levy, a tax professional might be able to help you dispute a tax lien that’s been filed in error, or help you create an effective plan of action to get your tax problems handled and move on with your life.